RV Storage Guide 2026 Edition

 Cleaning and Maintenance

-• Wash and wax the exterior to protect surfaces during storage.
+Start with a thorough cleaning inside and out.
+Remove all food items to avoid attracting pests.
+Clean and vacuum the interior, paying special attention to areas where crumbs might accumulate.
+Wash and wax the exterior to protect surfaces during storage.
 Check and seal any cracks or gaps where moisture might enter.
 Clean the roof and inspect for damage that could worsen during storage.

 Battery and Tire Care

-• Inflate tires to manufacturer specifications and consider using tire covers to prevent flat spots.
-If storing for extended periods, consider placing your RV on jack stands to remove weight from the tires entirely.
+Disconnect your RV's battery or use a battery tender to maintain proper charge levels.
+Inflate tires to manufacturer specifications and consider using tire covers to prevent flat spots.
+For extended storage, place your RV on jack stands to remove weight from the tires.

 Preventing Pests and Moisture

-• Even indoor facilities can have pest issues, so take preventive measures.
 Seal any openings where mice or insects might enter.
 Place moisture absorbers throughout the interior to prevent condensation and mold growth.
+Leave cabinet doors and drawers slightly open to promote air circulation and prevent musty odors.

 Documentation

-• Keep copies of your insurance policy, registration, and storage agreement in an easily accessible location.
+Keep copies of your insurance policy, registration, and storage agreement in an easily accessible location.
 Take photos of your RV's condition before storage for insurance purposes.
+Create a checklist of your storage preparation steps to replicate the process consistently.

 Securing Your Investment with Smart RV Storage Choices